 KJ-2.
 China will take advantage of the retail conflict between Ghana and Nigeria.
 The two West-African countries represent each other’s biggest trade partner.
 If relations between the two will become even more strained, China will step in as a major retail contractor.

-Early October this year, the president of Ghana Union of Traders Associations publicly blamed the Economic Community of West African States (ECOWAS) Commission for failing to intervene in the action taken by Nigeria of closing down its border with Benin, outlining that this sort of actions represent a threat to the sustainability of the African Continental Free Trade Area (AFCFTA).
+October 2019, the president of Ghana Union of Traders Associations publicly blamed the Economic Community of West African States (ECOWAS) Commission for failing to intervene in the action taken by Nigeria of closing down its border with Benin, outlining that this sort of actions represent a threat to the sustainability of the African Continental Free Trade Area (AFCFTA).
 Nigeria’s decision to block the wares bought by Ghanaians was seen as a reaction to the Ghana’s economic success, which determines foreign investors to choose Accra over Abuja.

 Meanwhile, the Nigerian government justified its actions as counter measures against illegal trade and labour, as well as the free movement of the jihadist militants in the region.
 Nigeria is still seen as the economic giant of Africa and compared to other West African states, its economy is stable for now.
 However, recently, the government in Abuja adopted some more restrictive trade policies aimed at curbing the flow of Ghanaians workers and retail contractors.